primait/bridge_ex/README.md

 #### Customizing the retry policy

-By default if `max_attempts` is greater than 1, the bridge retries every error regardless of its value.
+By default if `max_attempts` is greater than `1`, the bridge retries every error regardless of its value.
 This behaviour can be customized by providing the `retry_policy` option to a `call`.
+The retries follow an exponential backoff strategy.

 The `retry_policy` must be a function, which will receive an error as input and will return a boolean as a result.